Yogananth-r/yogananth-r/README.md

    I am A budding ML Engineer and Software Developer <img src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" width="30"> From India.
 - :desktop_computer: I'm gaining knowledge and working on several projects as a data scientist and use web development for UI and Deployment purposes.
 - :exclamation: I have been working in Python and it is my go to tool in every problem and project.
-I use Scikit-learn, TensorFlow, PyTorch for analysis and prediction and Flask, Streamlit for deployment.
+I use Scikit-learn, TensorFlow, PyTorch for analysis and prediction and Flask, Streamlit, fastAPI for deployment.
 - :memo: Exploring Technical Content Writing as A <a href="https://yogananth-r.blogspot.com">Blogger :point_left: </a>.
 - :hourglass: I am a Tech Enthusiast, I read Tech articles and solve problems in my leisure time!
 - :mailbox: Ready To Collaborate and Contact Me Through [![Linkedin Badge](https://img.shields.io/badge/-Yogananth-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yogananth-rengasamy-5a8393193)